rioriost/homebrew-age-mcp-server/README.md

 ## Usage

-- macOS
+- brew on macOS
 `claude_desktop_config.json` is located in `~/Library/Application Support/Claude/`.

-Add the server to your `claude_desktop_config.json` as followings:
+Add the server to your `claude_desktop_config.json` as followings

 ```json
 {